hossamnasser938/JavaScript-Essential-Training-Course-Documentation/10. Project: Automated responsive images markup/automated_responsive_images_markup.md

         2. _optionally_ white space followed by either a width descriptor which is the width of the image followed by 'w' character(ex: "400w") or a pixel density descriptor which is the density number followed by character 'x' (ex: "4x").
     An example that shows how to generate this list is the following.
 Suppose that the image src are in this format: "images/testimonials/zerog-400.jpg" and we need to add those srces: "images/testimonials/zerog-800.jpg", "images/testimonials/zerog-1200.jpg" ,"images/testimonials/zerog-1600.jpg" ,"images/testimonials/zerog-2000.jpg"
 ```
-/* imgSrc is the source of the image with no  */
 const IMAGES = document.querySelectorAll("img");
 function generateSrcSet( imgScrc ) {
   let srcSet = [];